Bullet for My Valentine: Self-titled seventh album (2020–2023)

-20th anniversary of The Poison and upcoming eighth studio album (2024–present)
+The Poison 20th anniversary tour and Social Apocalypse (2024–present)

 In celebration of the 20th anniversary of The Poison, the band released a 20th anniversary edition of the album and announced 'The Poisoned Ascendancy' Tour with Trivium co-headlining for 2025, with Trivium celebrating the 20th anniversary of Ascendancy.
 Bullet for My Valentine also announced that they are in the studio to record their eighth studio album, with hopes to get the album out by 2025.
 The band pulled out of The Poisoned Ascendancy tour in May 2025, finishing the North American leg, despite initial plans to continue into regions such as South America and Australia into the end of 2025, with Trivium bassist Paolo Gregoletto putting the blame on Matt Tuck.

 Bullet for My Valentine released a statement expressing that they decided to focus on the "next chapter", heading back to the studio in the summer to finish their upcoming album and planning to tour in 2026 and 2027, "hitting every corner".
 In July 2025, the band announced a three-day Australian tour in October for The Poison's anniversary, headlining alone.

+The band's eighth studio album was originally set to release in January 2027, but it is later announced on 24 September 2026 that the album, titled Social Apocalypse, will be released on 19 March 2027, with the title track released as a single on the same day as the announcement.

+Artistry

-Musical style and influences
+Musical style and classification

-Bullet for My Valentine has been described as metalcore, heavy metal, melodic metalcore, thrash metal, hard rock, emo, screamo, and post-hardcore.
-According to Decibel, Bullet for My Valentine's music consists of "'heavy metal' leads" and "'post-hardcore' vocals".
-According to AllMusic, Bullet for My Valentine blend "muscular riffs and emo harmonies" and also "take cues from '80s metal bands and punk-infused metal to make melodic, metallic, dark rock songs."
-The band describe two of their albums, The Poison and Fever, as having a "super dark" tone.
-Before they were known as Bullet for My Valentine, Jeff Killed John's music followed the nu metal trend set by bands such as Korn and Limp Bizkit.
-The band then changed their name to Bullet for My Valentine and reworked their musical strategy; they decided to play heavy metal songs with "harmony guitars and big angelic choruses," according to Matthew Tuck.